-- Chapter 2 Background: provides a brief history of the template, its role and purpose, and outlines the Panel's view on the direction of any future developments of the template. - Chapter 3 Assessment framework: describes the assessment framework that the Panel will have regard to in analysing issues raised in this review. - Chapter 4 Review of the current template for generator compliance programs: outlines the key issues the Panel has considered in this review, stakeholder views on these issues, and the Panel's analysis and draft recommendations. - Chapter 5 Other issues: outlines other issues the Panel has considered in this review, stakeholder views on these issues, and the Panel's analysis and draft recommendations.

-12 AEMC, Terms of reference to the Reliability Panel, Review of template for generator compliance programs

-• Chapter 6 - Consultation on current template provisions in the NER: the Panel is seeking stakeholder views on the current requirements in the NER concerning the template. • Appendix A - Draft template for generator compliance programs 2015.
+- Chapter 3 Assessment framework: describes the assessment framework that the Panel has had regard to in analysing issues raised in this review. - Chapter 4 Review of the current template for generator compliance programs: outlines the key issues the Panel has considered in this review, stakeholder views on these issues, and the Panel's analysis and final recommendations. - Chapter 5 Other issues: outlines other issues the Panel has considered in this review, stakeholder views on these issues, and the Panel's analysis and final recommendations. - Chapter 6 Consideration of the current template provisions in the NER: outlines additional issues included in the Draft Report on which the Panel sought stakeholder views and the Panel's analysis and final recommendations. - Appendix A Template for generator compliance programs 2015: presents the final version of the template, as finalised by the Panel in this review.